artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Add metadata
 ------------

 In Archivematica, metadata can be added either prior to the normalization step or after.
 Archivematica will prompt you with a reminder to add metadata if desired during the Process metadata directory micro-service.
-See :ref:`AtoM Dublin Core <atom:dc-template>`_ for information about the Dublin Core elements available.
+See :ref:`AtoM Dublin Core <atom:dc-template>` for information about the Dublin Core elements available.

 .. seealso::

    If you are importing lower-level metadata (i.e. metadata to be attached to subdirectories and files within a SIP) see also:

    * :ref:`Transfer <transfer>`
    * :ref:`Import metadata <import-metadata>`

 .. note::

-    If you plan to create a DIP to :ref:`Upload to AtoM<dip-upload-atom>`, you may wish to add levels of description to your directories and/or objects.
+   If you plan to create a DIP to :ref:`Upload to AtoM <upload-atom>`, you may wish to add levels of description to your directories and/or objects.
 Archivematica will add a logical structMAP to the METS file, which AtoM will use to create information objects, applying the chosen levels of description.
 Note that if you do not apply a level of description to a digital object, AtoM will automatically assign it the level of item.

    This functionality is supported in AtoM 2.2 and higher.

 Click to select a directory or object, then click Edit metadata to choose the level of description.

 .. image:: images/choose_lod.*
    :align: center
    :width: 80%
    :alt: Choosing the AtoM level of description

 As you add levels of description they will be shown in the arrange pane for you to review before finalizing your SIP.

 .. image:: images/view_arrangement.*
    :align: center